rbellamy/flyway-slick-codegen/README.md

 development against the `test` database, building unit tests and creating and destroying the schema frequently.

 When building artifacts for deployment, the developer will want to target the `runtime` database.

+This is _very_ similar to the concept in Play of "Dev" vs "Prod" runtime behavior of SBT.
+I've therefore inspected and tried to emulate various methods for treating this project in a similar way, without much luck.

+# Project & Work

 ## Setup